 The dependent variable is the number of fraud audits and investigations completed by the responding organizations which will be aggregated and referred to as Number of Fraud Audits Completed (NFAC), while the independent variable is the amount of funding expended on audit departments that also supplied data on fraud audits and investigations completed.
-This will be aggregated and referred to as Audit investigations conducted to the amount of IAF funding and/or detect fraud.
+This will be aggregated and referred to as Audit Department Funding (ADF).
+This will measure the correlation between the fraud audit investigations conducted to the amount of IAF funding